feelfreelinux/octo4a/README.md

 ### My printer is not being detected by octo4a.
 The app says "Printer not connected" even though it is connected via USB.

 It is possible that your printer has an uncommon USB vendor id/product id.
 This happens especially on exotic Chinese 3D printers and mainboards.
 The app [has a list of VIDs/PIDs](https://github.com/feelfreelinux/octo4a/blob/master/app/app/src/main/res/xml/device_filter.xml) which is used by Android to choose the app to handle the device.
-Please leave a message on the Telegram channel or create an issue so that we can adds your printer.
+Please leave a message on the Telegram channel or create an issue so that we can add your printer.

 ### I need help with using this app.
 Is there any way I can get support?